 -Immunology / Transfusion Science

 * Students also undertake a laboratory based research project.

 A portfolio of work will be presented by each student including, two essays, literature reviews, paper critiques, workshop reviews, oral presentations, case studies and a poster.
 An examination at the end of the second year will be on the selected specialist topic.
 Students must also satisfactorily complete their research project.

-* to hold at least a second-class honours degree in Biomedical Sciences or equivalent
+* at least a second-class honours degree in Biomedical Sciences or equivalent, or

 * have passed the Part I Fellowship examination of the Institute of Biomedical Science (IBMS), London, Part II Fellowship of the IBMS.

-* applicants for the part-time course must be employed in an appropiate post in a hospital, veterinary, or other suitable laboratory.
+* Applicants for the part-time course must be employed in an appropriate post in either a hospital, veterinary or other suitable laboratory.
 Applicants may be interviewed.

-* it is also important that students have a facility for release from their employment to attend this course.
+* It is also important that students have a facility for release from their employment to attend the course.